raspberrypilearning/mapping-data/en/step_3.md

 --- task ---

 **Choose:** The starter project includes several map images.
-Pick one you like, and load load the image in your `setup` function.
+Pick one you like, and load the image in your `setup` function.

 --- code ---
 ---